giolaq/Bernini/README.md

 Features
 -----
-You can download an OBJ asse and its resources from Poly using them in your applications just passing its Poly ID
+You can download an OBJ asset and its resources from Poly using them in your applications just passing its Poly ID

 Usage